Artur Wilke: Judgement

 "Tuesday, March 9th 1943.
-The sun is shining, in the night I had that irritating scratch again"In their judgement, the court judges wrote:"Wilke is incapable of clear and straight thinking, he has a tendency to engage in escapes and excuses.". "[He is] fanatical and enthusiastic nationalist whose wrong-headed idealism was used and abused by the previous regime."
+The sun is shining, in the night I had that irritating scratch again"In their judgement, the court judges wrote:"Wilke is incapable of clear and straight thinking, he has a tendency to engage in escapes and excuses.". "[He is] fanatical and enthusiastic nationalist whose wrong-headed idealism was used and abused by the previous regime."Wilke was released from prison in 1968, and died in 1989.